 Katherine Fang was born in Houston, Texas, where she was raised by parents and grandparents from China.
 Because of her family’s background, Katherine has long been dedicated to understanding issues of citizenship and political participation.

-As a joint JD/PhD candidate at Yale Law School and Yale School of Management, Katherine has pursued projects focused on access to public benefits and criminal justice reform.
-She co-runs the Capital Assistance Project, which pairs law student interns with legal aid organizations seeking to overturn the death penalty.
-Katherine is a research assistant at The Center for Law, Brain, & Behavior at Harvard, where she aids retired federal Judge Nancy Gertner in ongoing academic projects and in developing a training program to encourage federal judges to integrate scientific evidence on addiction and mental health into sentencing decisions.
+At Yale Law School, Katherine pursued projects focused on access to public benefits and criminal justice reform.
+She co-ran the Capital Assistance Project, which pairs law student interns with legal aid organizations seeking to overturn the death penalty.
+Katherine was a research assistant at The Center for Law, Brain, & Behavior at Harvard, where she aided retired federal Judge Nancy Gertner in ongoing academic projects and in developing a training program to encourage federal judges to integrate scientific evidence on addiction and mental health into sentencing decisions.
 In addition, she collaborates with California Supreme Court Justice Goodwin Liu on the Portrait Project 2.0, an empirical study into Asian American representation in law and politics.
 A former Kerry Initiative Fellow, she supported Secretary John Kerry in researching and organizing conferences on pressing international challenges.
 Recently, Katherine interned at the Georgia Justice Project in Atlanta, where she worked on an initiative to ensure COVID-19 relief checks remained in the hands of incarcerated individuals.
-Through the Paul & Daisy Soros Fellowship, she plans to continue studying how to build a more responsive, inclusive government.
+With the support of the Paul & Daisy Soros Fellowship, she plans to continue thinking through how to build a more responsive, inclusive government.